NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 The repository with its adjusted API is found under a directory named `workingspace/lustre-fs-operator`.

-The new `api-v1alpha1-unserve` branch will have a commit containing the adjusted API and adjusted code.
-This commit message will have **ACTION** comments describing something that must be manually verified, and possibly adjusted, before the tests will succeed.
+The new `api-v1alpha1-unserve` branch has a commit containing the adjusted API and adjusted code.
+This commit message has **ACTION** comments describing something that must be manually verified, and possibly adjusted, before the tests succeed.

 ## Library and Tool Support